johnrichter/kong-datadog/README.md

+# Archived

+This project is archived.
+Please see [datadog-examples](https://github.com/johnrichter/datadog-examples) instead.

 # Kong | Datadog Example

 This repo is an example of how to monitor [Kong][kong-site-url] with Datadog.
 It depends on a few third party open source applications.